rbrt-weiler/sophos-sg-smtp-logparser/CONTRIBUTING.md

 In case that the latest working version of the software still cotains the bug you have found, please [file an issue][NewIssue].
 When creating the new issue, adhere to the following guidelines:

 * The title SHOULD already give a hint on what functionality is broken.
-* The description MUST contain a description of what you have tried to accomplish and how you wanted to accomplish it.
+* The description MUST contain a description of
+  * what you have tried to accomplish and
+  * how you wanted to accomplish it.
 * That description MUST be extensive and precise enough to reproduce your activities.
-* The description MUST contain all relevant version numbers, at least:
+* The description MUST contain all relevant version numbers, at least
-  * Version of the software that showed the buggy behaviour.
+  * the version of SSSLP and
-  * Version of the XMC installation that was interacted with.
+  * the version of the Sophos installation that generated the logs to be analyzed.
 * The description SHOULD cotain a statement that you have followed above test instructions.
   * For absolute clarity, please include Go version and commit IDs.

 After the bug report has been filed, it will be reviewed by the code owner(s).
 All further communication will be handled via the issue comments.

-## Suggestions
+## :bulb: Suggestions

 _TL;DR: Is the functionality missing from the latest development version? --> Has nobody else already suggested it? --> File a helpful issue._